-The new Health Sector Trend Report from the Altarum Institute reports trends in health care spending through 2017.
+The March 2018 Health Sector Trend Report from the Altarum Institute reports trends in health care spending through 2017.
 The estimated total spending growth of 4.6 percent for the year represents a slight increase over 2016, but once these figures are adjusted for prescription drug rebates, we may well find that 2017 was a year of declining health care spending growth.

 Signs of a slowdown in growth are evident in health care services spending, which accounts for roughly 70 percent of overall health spending.
 Spending on this component increased 4.4 percent in 2017, as compared with 4.8 percent in 2016.
 In another sign of slowing, health care job growth declined from a height of 32,000 per month in 2016 to 24,000 for 2017, and the rate of health job growth is now more closely approaching that in the rest of the economy.